 Wood - sturdy, heavy, controls temperature moderately; a wood case will usually last a good long time, though they tend to be on the heavier side of cases.
 A good oblong wood case will provide lots of storage space and years of use, but lugging it around may be a chore.

-Carbon Fiber - lightweight, strong shell, low temperature control; carbon fiber cases generally provide sleek, light-weight options for those who need crush-resistant cases.
-They provide the structural protection you may find with a wood case while keeping the weight down, though these cases provide little thermal protection.
+Carbon Fiber - Very lightweight, strong shell, but low temperature control; carbon fiber cases generally provide sleek, extremely light-weight options with rigid and strong resistance to crushing forces when closed.
+They provide the structural protection you may find with a wood case while keeping the weight down, though these cases provide little thermal protection or shock absorbtion.

 I find that a compact, lightweight case is safer for me to carry because I won't run into things and am not tempted to leave it somewhere.
 If you know yourself well, these factors should help you decide which case is a good fit for your needs in terms of price, durability, and size restrictions.
-The SHAR Professional series is available in either a foam or a wooden shell, or choose the new American Case Eagle wood shell case.
+The SHAR Professional series offers some of the benefits of both foam and a wooden shell, or choose the new American Case Eagle wood shell case.
 You can also choose from two different interior looks making the Pro and Eagle series very versatile.

 Oh the Places You'll Go! (with your case)

 You've bought a brand new case, and now it's time to show it off to the world!
 But no matter what kind of case you buy, you'll need to help your case out so that it can do the best job possible protecting your instrument.
 As a well-seasoned instrument traveler, here are some tips and tricks I've picked up: